top of page

 Today, it is still full of ducks and geese, although most of these are introduced species.

-Geese in particular are viewed as a pst by local farmers and part of Tiaki Māniototo/Māniatoto's role is managing their numbers through regular culls.
+Geese in particular are viewed as a pest by local farmers and part of Tiaki Maniototo/Māniatoto's role is managing their numbers through regular culls with Maniototo Pest Management and landowners.

 New_Zealand_scaup,_The_Groynes,_Christchurch,_New_Zealand (1).jpeg